sweetpand/sweetpand.github.io/_posts/2199-01-01-future-post.md

  * Cultural Day with my mentor at Autodesk Center

-There different group of mentors one of them are cultural mentors who organized many cultural events for our Fellows like visiting Sequoia National Forest and Yosemite National Park hiking, Santa-Cruz roller coaster, Surfing, Kayaking, Cliffs, NASA Space Center and etc.
+There different group of mentors one of them are cultural mentors who organized many cultural events for our Fellows like visiting Sequoia National Forest and Yosemite National Park hiking, Santa-Cruz roller coaster, Surfing, Kayaking, Cliffs, NASA's Ames Research Center and etc.

 ![](/files/TechWomen6.png)
+* visiting NASA's Ames Research Center

 This was my first visit to Silicon Valley and it was unforgottable life experience.